 - To subscribed only devices

-Was the Push Note scheduled, regular one or location-based?
+Was the Push Note scheduled, a regular one, or location-based?

 Does the Push Note link to a feature?
 If so, which feature?

-Is the Push Note shown in the Message Feature, but does not create an alert?
+Is the Push Notification shown in the Message Feature, but not creating an alert?